 History is made, not born, unless you credit the Multiverse with the (inevitable) ability to shift your trajectory whenever you're ready, and sometimes ready-or-not, for here it comes, the next track you didn't know you were going to be on until you found an object not there on the shelf when you knew it was there before, as if someone in the Matrix had hit the reset button and out you plopped into the Brane where that thing in the cupboard was never there in the first place.... until you return one day to find it there, and know you've switched Branes again, because that's how the Multiverse works.
 You can't have a Multiverse and a static Universe within it, the laws of physics just don't add up to that.
 Our dimension is curled up into other kinds of dimensional constraints just as Kaluza-Klein says dimensions are; I've no reason to argue.
 Have you?

-Today is Day One, and there'll be many more to follow, so if you live and breathe this day and the next, I hope you enjoy it, and that you step into the zone with a full heart and best intentions to find yourself swept by the quantum sea into a new kind of adventure - one where you find yourself, and be yourself, and feel all those things that quantum particles promise with total certainty you can-can.
+Today is Day One, and there'll be many more of those to follow, so while you live and breathe this day and the next, I hope you enjoy stepping into the zone with a full heart and best intentions to find yourself swept by the quantum sea into a new kind of adventure.

 Please visit the Quantumology Group on Facebook and join in with the discussions there.